 - you are taking any medicine that might affect heart rhythm (e.g. quinidine, procainamide, amiodarone, sotalol, erythromycin, tricyclic antidepressants, antipsychotics)

-- you have had any condition affecting the brain, particularly if you have ever had a seizure ('fit')
+- any condition affecting the brain, particularly if you have ever had a seizure ('fit')

-- you have a condition called myasthenia gravis ( a disease causing muscle weakness)
+- myasthenia gravis (a disease that causes muscle weakness)

-- medicines used to treat abnormal heart rhythm (e.g. quinidine, procainamide, amiodarone, sotalol)
+- medicines used to treat abnormal heart rhythm (e.g. quinidine, procainamide, amiodarone or sotalol)

-- medicines that can affect the heart rhythm (erythromycin, tricyclic antidepressants, antipsychotics)
+- medicines that can affect the heart rhythm (erythromycin, tricyclic antidepressants or antipsychotics)

-These medicines and moxifloxacin may affect each other or increase the chance of you getting a side effect.
+The following medicines and moxifloxacin may affect each other or increase the chance of you getting a side effect.
+These include:

 - antacids, multivitamins, mineral supplements and other medicines containing iron, zinc, magnesium, aluminium or calcium

-- sucralfate, a medicine used to treat duodenal or stomach ulcers
+- sucralfate, used to treat duodenal or stomach ulcers

 Other medicines not listed above may also interact with moxifloxacin.